truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/_index.md

 ## Managing Allowed IP Addresses
 Use the **System Settings > Advanced** screen **Allowed IP Addresses** configuration screen to restrict access to the TrueNAS SCALE web UI and API.

 Entering an IP address limits access to the system to only the address(es) entered here.
-To allow unrestricted address to all IP addresses leave this list empty.
+To allow unrestricted access to all IP addresses, leave this list empty.

 ## Managing Sysctl Variables
 Use **Add** on the **Sysctl** widget to add a tunable that configures a kernel module parameter at runtime.